-It was reported recently that at several DART and commuter stations the lifts were out of service for more than 20 consecutive days.
+It was reported recently that the lifts were out of service at several DART and commuter stations for more than 20 consecutive days, with Luas lifts also reported as being out of order frequently.
 One Dublin station had a lift out of service for over 70 days in total over an almost two-year period.
-On one of the instances a lift was out of service for 26 consecutive days at this station.

 Planning is also needed for passengers requiring accessibility ramps for train access.
-For intercity trains, the Irish Rail website states: “24 hours advance notice needs to be given to ensure staff can be deployed to assist you on or off your service”.
-The DART recommends calling “a staffed station… four hours before travelling”.
+For intercity trains, the Irish Rail website states that staff need 24 hours advance notice to ensure staff can be deployed for assistance.
+The DART recommends calling a staffed station four hours before travelling.

 HELP US INVESTIGATE

-We want to find out just how bad the problem of accessibility is across public transport in Ireland through freedom of information requests and by talking to those affected.
+With people unable to travel from their local area due to inaccessible bus stops or platforms, we want to find out just how bad the problem of accessibility is across public transport in Ireland through freedom of information requests and by talking to those affected.
+We also want to find out if schemes administered by Irish Rail such as taxis to accessible stations are working in practice.

-We want to investigate what is being done by Irish Rail, Luas and other public transport bodies to improve accessibility and whether these are adequate for passengers.
+We want to investigate what is being done by both public and private transport operators to improve accessibility and whether these are adequate for passengers.

 Have you any information that you think would help this investigation, contact us at [email protected]